cs1302uga/cs1302-gallery/README.md

 This project is also designed to help you better understand the usefulness of good class design.
-While you can technically write your entire JavaFX-based GUI application entirely in the `start` method, this will make your code messy, hard to read, possibly redundant, and likely more prone to errors.
+While you can technically write your entire JavaFX-based GUI application entirely in the `start` method, this will make your code messy, hard to read, possibly redundant, likely more prone to errors, and it wouldn't pass a style audit.
 Before you write any code, you should plan out your application's scene graph (i.e., the containment hierarchy), and design custom components as needed.
 If you find that you are writing a lot of code related to a specific component (e.g., setting styling, adding event handlers, etc.), then it's probably a good idea to make a custom version of that component in order to reduce